nivmirkin/Classifying-Political-Bias-in-News-Articles-with-DistilBERT-and-LoRA/README.md

 ## Files
-- **'train.py'**: Contains code for training and evaluating the model.
+- **'train.py'**: Contains code for training and evaluating the model locally on GPU.
+- **'train.ipynb'**:  Contains code for training and evaluating the model in Google Colab.
 - **'requirements.txt'**: Lists required Python packages.

 ## Prerequisites